-Every April, when Monticello was "enlivened by the reanimation of birds, flowers, the fields, forests & gardens," Thomas Jefferson left his mountaintop on a three-day journey in search of "the solitude of a hermit."
-His hermitage, which he had designed himself, lay on his Poplar Forest plantation in Bedford County — "the best dwelling house in the state, except that of Monticello; perhaps preferable to that, as more proportioned to the faculties of a private citizen."3
+Every April, when Monticello was "enlivened by the reanimation of birds, flowers, the fields, forests and gardens,"1 Thomas Jefferson left his mountaintop on a three-day journey in search of "the solitude of a hermit."2 His hermitage, which he had designed himself, lay on his Poplar Forest plantation in Bedford County — "the best dwelling house in the state, except that of Monticello; perhaps preferable to that, as more proportioned to the faculties of a private citizen."3

 Here the landau crossed Carter's Bridge over the Hardware River.
 Less than a mile before the bridge the ringing of a bell could be heard through the sounds of trotting horses and jangling harness.
-Jefferson recorded mileages with an odometer, which had been given him in 1807 by its maker, James Clarke of Powhatan County.
+Jefferson recorded mileages with an odometer, which had been given him in 1807 by its maker, James Clark of Powhatan County.
 He mounted it on the wheel of his carriage and particularly extolled two of its special features: it divided the mile decimally into dimes and cents and chimed like a clock every ten miles.
-Jefferson found "great satisfaction in having the miles announced by the bell as by milestones on the road."
+Jefferson found "great satisfaction in having miles announced by the bell as by milestones on the road."7

 Here Jefferson reached the James River at Warren and spent the night, as he did the first night of almost every journey to Poplar Forest, with the first citizen of Warren, Wilson Cary Nicholas.
-This great friend had served as governor of Virginia, his daughter had recently married Jefferson's grandson Thomas Jefferson Randolph, and his bankruptcy during the Panic of 1819 would deliver "coupe de grace" to Jefferson's already crumbling fortunes.
+This great friend had served as governor of Virginia, his daughter had recently married Jefferson's grandson Thomas Jefferson Randolph, and his bankruptcy during the Panic of 1819 would deliver the "coup de grâce" to Jefferson's already crumbling fortunes.

-"Warren. vales .50 ferrge & watermen 4.D."
-Jefferson first began using the English term "vales" in 1786, when he left gratuities for the servants in his London hotel.
+"Warren. vales .50 ferrge & watermen 4.D."8 Jefferson first began using the English term "vales" in 1786, when he left gratuities for the servants in his London hotel.
 After tipping Nicholas's servants, he crossed the James River by ferry.

 Having travelled on what are now county routes 627 and 602, the equipage arrived at the Raleigh tavern, kept by Daniel Guerrant, just west of Buckingham Courthouse.
-Halfway through this long day on the road, one might have expected the travellers to take some refreshment there, but it is evident from the Memorandum Books that Jefferson stopped at inns during the day only for breakfast or to feed his horses.
-He was no exception to the rule observed by one of his Monticello visitors, Mrs. William Thornton, that "Virginians do not stop more than is absolutely necessary at taverns in travelling."
-Jefferson himself said that "cold victuals on the road" were "better than any thing which any of the country taverns will give you."
-One of his granddaughters described their roadside picnics: "Our cold dinner was always put up by his own hands; a pleasant spot by the road-side chosen to eat it, and he was the carver and helped us to our cold fowl and ham, and mixed the wine and water to drink with it."13
+Halfway through this long day on the road, one might have expected the travellers to take some refreshment there, but it is evident from the memorandum books that Jefferson stopped at inns during the day only for breakfast or to feed his horses.
+He was no exception to the rule observed by one of his Monticello visitors, Mrs. William Thornton, that "Virginians do not stop more than is absolutely necessary at taverns in travelling."11 Jefferson himself said that "cold victuals on the road" were "better than any thing which any of the country taverns will give you."12 One of his granddaughters described their roadside picnics: "Our cold dinner was always put up by his own hands; a pleasant spot by the road-side chosen to eat it, and he was the carver and helped us to our cold fowl and ham, and mixed the wine and water to drink with it."13

 The carriage forded Flat Creek.